kubernetes/community/contributors/design-proposals/scheduler_extender.md

 	// TLSConfig specifies the transport layer security config TLSConfig *client.TLSClientConfig `json:"tlsConfig,omitempty"`
 	// HTTPTimeout specifies the timeout duration for a call to the extender.
 Filter timeout fails the scheduling of the pod.
 Prioritize
-	// timeout is ignored, k8s priorities are used to select the node.
+	// timeout is ignored, k8s/other extenders priorities are used to select the node.
 	HTTPTimeout time.Duration `json:"httpTimeout,omitempty"`
 }
 ```